 How will I learn and be taught on the courses?

-TU Education develops and provides materials for courses.
+TUC Education develops and provides materials for courses.
 These are regularly reviewed by trade union studies tutors and policy experts.
 Evidence of learning achievement is recorded and you receive regular feedback.

 Time off to learn